 Walk towards the (1) Stockholm City Hall located at the southeastern part of the island of Kungsholmen.
 This is a very popular sight in the city with its main building topped by three golden crowns (featured everywhere in Sweden as it was the symbol of the Swedish Empire and its three kingdoms) that make a recognizable silhouette.
 Every year its Blå hallen or Blue Hall in English welcomes the Nobel Prize celebration’s dinner with over a 1000 diners that later make their way to the Gyllene salen (Golden Hall) to continue the party with music and dance.

-From the City Hall you will enjoy amazing views both from sea level as well as from the upper part of the tower (the visit to the tower is not included in the regular City Hall visit and thus requires to buy another ticket).
-Guided visit to Stockholm’s City Hall are available in English from 10.00 AM to 3.00 PM although on some holidays the schedule may differ.
-During the summer visits are also available in Spanish and other languages.
-Price around 90 to 110 SEK ($11.50 to $14) and it is very advisable to get there early because lines form up quickly.
+From the City Hall you will enjoy amazing views both from sea level as well as from the upper part of the tower.
+The visit to the tower is not included in the regular City Hall visit and thus requires to buy another ticket).
+Read more about preparing your visit to Stockholm’s City Hall here.

 My recommendation is to walk your way towards (3) Bellmansgatan street, where you will be able to recognize some of the locations of the Millennium films (the Swedish version) and continue towards Götgatan.
 Walk up this street and remember that if you fancy a night out to have some drinks and have fun this is a good place to start (nearest metro station is Slussen).
 Keep walking until you reach Folkungagatan street and turn left towards Renstiernas gata.
 Welcome to the (4) SoFo, which stands for South of Folkungagatan, the hipsterest neighborhood in Stockholm.
 Art galleries, vintage and retro shops, boutiques, loppis – popular Swedish flea markets – await you and a lot of international restaurants and cafeterias are ready to welcome your first fika of the day.
 Fika, in case you don’t know yet, is the habit of having a break to have a coffee with some pastries or small sandwiches accompanied by a friend or a relative.
 Swedish do it often and better than others!